 The older the patient, the more likely an impacted canine will not erupt by nature’s forces alone even if space is available for the tooth to fit in the dental arch.
 The American Association of Orthodontists recommends a panorex screening x-ray, along with a dental examination, be performed on all dental patients at around the age of seven years to count the teeth and determine if there are problems with eruption of adult teeth.
 It is important to determine whether all adult teeth are present or missing.

 Are there extra teeth present or unusual growths that are blocking the eruption of the canine?
 Is there extreme crowding or too little space available causing an eruption problem with the canine?
 This exam is usually performed by your dentist or hygienist who will refer you to an orthodontist if a problem is identified.

 Treating such a problem may involve an orthodontist placing braces to open spaces to allow for proper eruption of adult teeth.
-Treatment may also require referral to an oral surgeon for extraction of over-retained baby teeth and/or selected adult teeth that are blocking eruption of the all-important canines.
-The oral surgeon will also need to remove any extra teeth (supernumerary teeth) or growths that are blocking the eruption of any adult teeth.
+Treatment may also require referral to an oral and maxillofacial surgeon for extraction of over-retained baby teeth and/or selected adult teeth that are blocking eruption of the all-important canines.
+The oral and maxillofacial surgeon will also need to remove any extra teeth (supernumerary teeth) or growths that are blocking the eruption of any adult teeth.

 If the eruption path is cleared and the space is opened by age 11-12, there is a good chance the impacted canine will erupt with nature’s help alone.